 - Spray a 12 hole muffin tin with calorie controlled spray oil and set aside.

-- Slice the bread into cubes (approx 1 inch). - I found that each slice of bread made approximately 12 bits.
+- Slice the bread into cubes - I found that each slice of bread made approximately 12 squares.

 - Place the sliced bread into a large bowl